Jon-Becker/research/papers/databroker-global-audit/README.md

   A total of 12 issues & recommendations were found within ``DatabrokerDeals.sol``, two of which were of critical severity and one of which was of medium severity.
 The remaining nine issues were either of low severity or were recommendations in order to adhere to solidity best practice.

-  _As of October 17, 2021, the above audit reflects my current understanding of solidity best practices and security to the best of my knowledge._
+  _Note that as of the date of publishing, the contents of this document reflect my current understanding of known security patterns regarding smart contract security.
+The findings of this audit should not be considered to be exhaustive, and there may still be issues within the contract itself.
+This audit is not a guarantee of security.
+I take no responsibility for future contract security, and only act as a third-party auditor._

 ----